 Not only would the weight of the engines themselves dramatically shift the CG rearwards but also the weight of the structure needed to support them.
-It is this reason alone when designers of commercial airliners do not mount engines at the rear of large commercial airplanes.
+It is for this reason alone that designers of commercial airliners do not mount engines at the rear of large commercial airplanes.

-On smaller commuter jets and private/corporate airplanes the weight of the engines themselves are considerably less allowing for much less supporting structure weight.
+On smaller commuter jets and private/corporate airplanes, the weight of the engines themselves is considerably less allowing for much less supporting structure weight.
 To help offset this design it necessitates redesigning the plane to make the portion of the fuselage in front of the wings longer than the back portion.
 This restores the position of the CG in front of the center of lift.